The Best Saw For Wood Crafts (All 5 Types Explained)

 CNC’s

-There are different versions available for purchase online through Amazon.com such as the Genmitsu CNC 3018-Pro Router.
-It is an ‘Amazon choice pick’, well-rated (4.0/5 overall).
-If you are new to the CNC game you may want to start out with a smaller version to get your feet wet.
+There are different versions available for purchase online through Amazon.com, such as the Genmitsu CNC 3018-Pro Router.
+If you are new to the CNC game, you may want to start out with a smaller version to get your feet wet.

 How Do You Cut Curves in Wood?
 [Which Saw?]

-The best saw for cutting curves in wood is either a band saw or a scroll saw.
-A jigsaw can be used as well but if the curve is gradual, a jigsaw will not cut as smoothly.
+The best saw for cutting curves in wood is either a band saw, or a scroll saw.
+A jigsaw can be used as well, but if the curve is gradual, it will not cut as smoothly.

-Although I wouldn’t recommend a rookie try this, a circular saw can also be used to cut curves in wood as well, if necessary.
-It is a hand-held type that is sometimes referred to as a ‘skill-saw’.
+Although I wouldn’t recommend a beginner try this, a circular saw can also be used to cut curves in wood if necessary.
+It is a hand-held type that is sometimes referred to as a ‘skill-saw.’

 How Do You Cut Curves With a Jigsaw?